 It’s hard, unpredictable, rough, riddled with ice, and the journey simply takes a much longer time – it will take an entire month of your time to get there and back!
 No matter which way you spin it, you’ll be spending a lot of time on a ship, and it will be a bit unpredictable.

 But the journey can also be exhilarating!
 When cruising the Antarctic you really don’t know what each day will hold and weather can dictate the route and schedule.
-I say a bit of unpredictability is well worth it!
+I say a bit of unpredictability is well worth it – that’s what makes it epic travel!
 If you ever dreamed of crossing the Antarctic Circle, being surrounded by 30,000 penguins, and seeing the most beautiful landscape in the whole world, then consider this epic trip now.

 Read about my trip: Cruising the Ross Sea in Antarctica

-Best Time to Go to the Ross Sea
+Best Time to Cruise to the Ross Sea

 My first experience with the ‘real Antarctica ice’ was arriving at Cape Adare where we had to push through the ice floe for the first time.
 Ice floe (also called sea ice) are considered flat sheets of sea ice that together comprise pack ice.
 Some floes may be tens of miles across.
 When floes are rafted together, or forced edge to edge, they form pressure ridges, which are very hazardous to ships.